munificent/craftinginterpreters/book/representing-code.md

 </aside>

-Instead of tediously hand-writing each class definion, field declaration, constructor, and initializer, we'll hack together a <span name="python">script</span> that does it for us.
+Instead of tediously hand-writing each class definition, field declaration, constructor, and initializer, we'll hack together a <span name="python">script</span> that does it for us.
 It has a description of each tree type -- its name and fields -- and it prints out the Java code needed to